Hong Kong political cartoon axed after government pressure, cartoonist says

 Wong, who goes by the pen name Zunzi, said he had been told numerous times by Ming Pao of official complaints about his work, most recently this week.

-“My sense is that the pressure is building up and it won’t stop without change,” the 67-year-old Wong, who sports a silver mustache and beard, told Reuters.
+“My sense is that the pressure is building up and it won’t stop without change,” the 67-year-old Wong told Reuters.

-Wong appeared resigned to the end of his cartoon strip while noting “the situation continues to develop in a bad direction.”
+Wong appeared resigned to the end of his cartoon strip while saying: “The situation continues to develop in a bad direction”.

 “There are still many journalists who continue to speak out on different platforms, and comics are only one form,” he said.